Gibbs3699/iOS13-SwiftUI-card/README.md

 # iOS13-SwiftUI-card
-Create very simple app using SwiftUI.
+Create very simple app using SwiftUI with iOS13.